 - Outstanding debt not limited to child support, car payments, and personal loans

 - Confirmation of Down Payment

 - Your current property includes mortgage statements, homeowner insurance, recent property tax bill, legal description of the property, and property value

 You can find the complete list on the Government of Canada’s site.
 Once you receive a pre-approval, lenders can still check your history at any time.
 If you apply for a new line of credit or take out a large loan, it will change the state of your pre-approval.

 No one enjoys having a massive wall of text shoved in front of their face.
 It’d be nice if we could just hit ‘Accept’ and move on with our lives.
 When it comes to mortgage contracts, always read the fine print to avoid buyer’s remorse.

 Ensure the interest rate, monthly payments, and other fees are what you agreed upon.
-Ask if all the closing costs are also finalised.
+Ask if all the closing costs are also finalized.

 Questions to Ask a Potential Mortgage Broker

-Asking your potential mortgage broker questions helps understand the process better.
+Asking your potential mortgage broker questions helps you understand the process better.
 It’s also a useful way of assessing if you’ll get along with them.
-Throughout your search ask these crucial questions:
+Throughout your search, ask these crucial questions: